Karl-Liebknecht-Straße: Buildings

-At its start, Karl-Liebknecht-Straße passes by two of the most prominent sites of Berlin, the evangelical Berlin Cathedral (Am Lustgarten 1) and the Berlin Palace (Schloßplatz 1), which is currently under reconstruction (currently projected to be fully completed in 2020, as the Humboldt Forum).
+At its start, Karl-Liebknecht-Straße passes by two of the most prominent sites of Berlin, the evangelical Berlin Cathedral (Am Lustgarten 1) and the Berlin Palace (home of the Humboldt Forum).

 Numbers 1 to 5 – DomAquarée

-The numbers 1, 3, and 5 belong to the new DomAquarée building, completed in 2003.
-It houses several restaurants and shops as well as the Radisson SAS Hotel Berlin, the Sea Life Centre with the AquaDom aquarium and the GDR museum.
+The numbers 1, 3, and 5 belong to the DomAquarée building, completed in 2003.
+It houses several restaurants and shops as well as the Radisson Blu Hotel Berlin and the GDR museum.
+It also housed the Sea Life Centre with the AquaDom aquarium until the latter's collapse in 2022.

 Number 8 – St. Mary's Church

-At no. 8, there is the St. Mary's Church (St. Marienkirche), the second oldest church in the centre of Berlin and the oldest one still in use.
+At no. 8, there is the St. Mary's Church (St. Marienkirche), the second-oldest church in the centre of Berlin and the oldest one still in use.
 It was first mentioned in 1292 as the church of Berlin's “new town”, right in front of the New Marketplace.
 Nowadays, St. Mary's is one of three churches of the Evangelical St. Mary's & St. Peter's parish, which has around 3,100 members.